connectrpc/conformance/docs/testing_servers.md

    if this is the first message being received then
       save the response definition

-when requests are complete then if the response definition specified valid response data then
+when requests are complete then if a response definition was specified then
+    if response definition specifies valid response data then

-     build a ConformancePayload object
+      build a conformance payload

-     set the following into the conformance payload:
+      set the request info and response data into the conformance payload
-      * all requests received
-      * any specified response data
-      * any request headers from the stream

     else
-     build an Error object with the specified error set the following into the error details
+      build an error with the specified error and set the request info into the error details
-      * all requests received
-      * any specified response data
-      * any request headers from the stream

     set any response headers or trailers indicated in the response definition

+  else
+    build a conformance payload

+    set the request info into the conformance payload

 sleep for any specified response delay